 Top Ten Accessibility Points

 Accessibility is the law, but that doesn't mean it has to be difficult to implement.
-The Center for Teaching and Learning (CTL) has compiled ten Accessibility principles to keep in mind when creating anything from a syllabus to a video presentation.
-This is by no means an exhaustive list, but by implementing these principles you will be well on your way to providing the equal access to students and colleagues mandated by the Departments of Education and Justice.
+The Center for Teaching and Learning (CTL) has compiled ten Accessibility principles to keep in mind.
+These principles can be applied when creating anything from a syllabus to a video presentation.
+Mandated by the Departments of Education and Justice, this is by no means an exhaustive list.
+However, by implementing these principles you will be on your way to providing the equal access to students and colleagues.

 Purchase only software and hardware that have been tested and certified as fully accessible.

 Provide captioning or a description/transcript in text form.

 Make sure all graphics are labeled and include appropriate ALT text.